I didn't know this was a joint press conference with the Prime Minister of Japan, Shinzo Abisan.

 At the ballot box, these people are continuing to lose.

-This is what they've got left.
+This is what they've got left, the judiciary and the bureaucracy.

-And I'm folks, I'm telling you something.
+And folks, I'm telling you something.

 I just want to reiterate.

-When we had oral arguments before the Ninth Circus, whoever we didn't have sessions as attorney general, so we don't know How the judge, or how the lawyer to argue for the president was picked.
+When we had oral arguments before the Ninth Circus, whoever we didn't have sessions as Attorney General, so we don't know how the judge or how the lawyer to argue for the president was picked.

 But he was not informed.